DCS-training/Prompt-Tips-GenAI/README.md

 ### Part 1: Introduction to Gen-AI and Prompt Engineering
 - Welcome and Overview
 - What are Gen-AI Tools or LLMs?
+- Importance of LLM Settings
-- Basics and elements of Prompting
+- Basics and elements of Prompting.
 - Key Components of Prompt Engineering

 ### Short Break